RobinBoers/molly-brown/README.md

 read any of those sensitive files.
 If the binary is not SETUID but is run by the superuser/root, then Molly will change its UID to that of the `nobody` user before accepting network connections, so CGI processes will again not be able to read sensitive files.
+Note that while these measures can protect Molly's own sensitive files from CGI processes, CGI processes may still be able to read other sensitive files anywhere else on the system.
+Consider chroot()-ing Molly Brown into a small corner of the filesystem (see `ChrootDir` below) to reduce this risk.

 When compiled on GNU/Linux with Go versions 1.15 or earlier, Molly Brown is completley unable to reliably change its UID due to the way